 My latest project is a podcast called Far From Home, which documents my unexpected adventures and chance encounters with interesting people around the world.
-The first couple of seasons follow me on an 18,000 mile road trip I took across 21 countries in Europe and Asia as part of an annual charity event called the Mongol Rally.
+The first season follow me on an 11,000 mile road trip I took across 21 countries in Europe and Asia as part of an annual charity event called the Mongol Rally.
 Please visit the podcast website for more information.

 Dirty Little Secrets